 So when should you track your expenses?

 If you have moments when you think: “where did all my money go?
 I was sure that I had a fifty in my purse only yesterday!” that’s a sure sign it’s time to do a little expense tracking.

 - You’re creating a budget for the first time

 - You have a significant change in your circumstances

-- If you’ve become complacent and you want to identify your money leaks and

-  knuckle down on your spending (we all need to do this every now and then)
+- If you’ve become complacent and you want to identify your money leaks and knuckle down on your spending (we all need to do this every now and then)

-  …then it’s a good time to do a little expense tracking.
+…then it’s a good time to track expenses for a while.

-  The point of the exercise is to understand your spending habits, so you don’t

-  need to track your expenses for months or years on end.
+The point of the exercise is to understand your spending habits, so you don’t need to track your expenses for months or years on end.

 (Although, if you love analysing data, then track your expenses for as long as you like).

 At a bare minimum, it’s a good idea to track your expenses for a fortnight.